nidhish-nayak/fabric-clothing/README.md

 ## Contributing 🤝

 We welcome contributions to the Fabric Clothing App project!
-If you would like to contribute, please follow these steps:
+If you would like to try/add any new features or contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix: `git checkout -b feature-name`.